Last updated: April 6, 2026

 5.1.
 The ADR Breakout Strategy

-A breakout strategy assumes the day will be a strong trend day.
-The entry signal occurs when the price breaks beyond 100% of the ADR range, usually during the high-volume London or New York sessions.
+A breakout strategy assumes the day will be a “range expansion” or a strong trend day.
+The entry signal occurs when the price breaks beyond 100% of the ADR range, typically during high-volatility periods like the London or New York session opens.

 5.2.
 The ADR Reversion Strategy

-A mean-reversion strategy works on the opposite idea.
-It assumes the price is “overextended” and will pull back.
+A mean-reversion strategy works on the opposite premise.
+It assumes the price is “overextended” and due for a pullback toward the daily mean.

-• The Setup: When the price stretches to 110% or 120% of the ADR, reversion traders stop looking for trades in that direction.
+• The setup: When the price stretches to 110% or 120% of the ADR, trend traders stop looking for entries in that direction as the move is likely exhausted.

-• The Entry: They look for price action reversal signals (like a pin bar or engulfing candle) to trade against the move, back toward the average.
-This is popular for scalping setups.
+• The entry: Reversion traders look for price action reversal signals, such as a pin bar, engulfing candle, or a failure to close above the ADR level to trade against the move, back toward the daily open.
+This is a popular approach for scalping setups.

 5.3.
 ADR with Supply and Demand

-Combining the ADR indicator with Supply and Demand zones uses the ADR as a “fuel gauge.”
+Combining the ADR indicator with Supply and Demand zones uses the ADR as a “fuel gauge” to determine the probability of a zone holding or breaking.

-• The setup: For example, the price pulls back to a strong demand zone (a good place to buy).
+• The setup: Imagine the price pulls back to a strong demand zone where you are looking to buy.

-• The entry: Before buying, you check the ADR.
-If the price has not yet reached its full ADR limit for the day, it signals there is still “room to move up,” making the buy trade a higher-probability setup.
+• The entry: Before entering, check the current daily progress.
+If the price has not yet reached its full ADR limit for the day, it signals there is still “room to move up,” making the buy trade a high-probability setup.
+Conversely, if price reaches a supply zone but has already moved 100% of its ADR, the likelihood of a reversal from that zone increases significantly.

 6. What Tools and Indicators Calculate the ADR?